 Christine S. Fields, former chair of the Franklin College Board of Trustees, will receive a doctor of laws degree.
 She graduated from Franklin College in 1974 with a bachelor’s degree in physical education and health.
 After serving as an admissions counselor for Franklin College, then as a teacher in the Franklin Community School Corporation, Fields went on to earn a law degree from Indiana University in 1981.
 Her career as a lawyer led her to Eli Lilly where she retired as Vice President and General Counsel, International Operations from Eli Lilly and Co. after nearly 25 years of service.
 She traveled extensively to help support Lilly business, visiting Asia, Europe, Latin America, Canada and Australia.

 Fields has served as a Franklin College board member since 2002.
 She was elected as chair in 2013, becoming just the second woman to serve as board chair, a position she held for five years.
-Fields has served the board by participating on the college’s 16th president search committee as well as serving on the planning committee for the Inauguration Symposium following the appointment of Thomas J. Minar, Ph.D., as the college’s president.
+Fields has served the board by participating on the college’s 16th president search committee as well as serving on the planning committee for the Inauguration Symposium following the appointment of the president.
 She has been deeply involved with the Campaign for the Sciences which has helped fund renovation and expansion of Barnes Hall, now called the Franklin College Science Center.
 Fields and her spouse, Jack Borgerding, are funders of two dedicated spaces within the center.
-They also support programs benefiting the mathematics department and the swimming and diving programs.
+They also support programs benefiting the department of mathematics and computing, and the swimming and diving programs.
 The Indianapolis residents are loyal supporters of the Franklin Fund and members of the Chairman’s Circle giving society.

 To request disability-related accommodations for this event, please email ARC@FranklinCollege.edu.